ArchiScript/TOXIN/README.md

     "voteSplit": [130, 68, 60, 2]
   },
 ```
-To get data from the DataFetcher instance there's a need to provide asynchronous methods as soon as the the fetching method returns a promise.
+To get data from the DataFetcher instance, there's a need to provide asynchronous methods as soon as the fetching method returns a promise.

 ```JS